bhaskar4n/clash-of-clans-war-prediction/README.md

 for this war prediction, I have collected datasets from the coc warlog.

-1st half dataset - testing
+1st half dataset - testing.

 2nd half dataset - training

 for testing the neural network, you can use your own clan warlog data.